beihangld3/BCI_IRMCT/MI_data_processing/readme.txt

 10 # Right_ready
  9 # Right_go

-So want we really care is the period after left_go and right_go.
+So, what we really care is the period after left_go and right_go (e.g., 4 s).